engineyard/ey-docs/pages/site-is-down.md

 #Site is Down Diagnostic Checklist

 If your site is down, here are a few things to try out.
-If these don't work for you, please [[open a ticket|http://support.engineyard.com]].
+If these don't work for you, please [[open a ticket|http://support.cloud.engineyard.com]].

 * Can you access the AppCloud Dashboard via [[http://cloud.engineyard.com]]?
   * If NO, check [[@eycloud|http://twitter.com/#/eycloud]] to see if AppCloud is having any problems.

 * Once you have logged in, does your Application have any red status circles?
   * If YES, these red circles usually indicate problems with the instance.
-    * Check the **Base Log** (log output for EY's Chef scripts) or the **Custom Log** (log output for your custom Chef scripts).
+    * Check the **Base Log** (log output for EY's Chef scripts) and the **Custom Log** (log output for your custom Chef scripts).
 You can find any configuration problems here.
       * SOLUTION: Fix these and click the **Update** button to re-run these scripts.
     * Check the **Alerts** tab.
 This will indicate if the instance had any issues with its resources.
       * NOTE: If you do not have alerts enabled, this information will not be provided - so enable alerts!